Regular procedure

 Interpretation

 When lodging their application at the Immigration Office, asylum seekers must indicate irrevocably and in writing whether they request the assistance of an interpreter in case their knowledge of Dutch or French is insufficient.[35]
-In that case, the examination of the application is assigned to one of the two “language roles” without the applicant having any say in it and generally according to their nationality; the different nationalities being distributed to one of the two “roles”.
-In the case of a subsequent application, the same “role” as in the first asylum procedure is selected.[36]
-However, very rarely – and for practical reasons – “the language role” can be changed in the case of a subsequent application.[37]
+In that case, the examination of the application is assigned to one of the two “language roles” (Dutch or French) on the basis of the needs of the asylum instances, the wishes of the applicant having no impact on this decision.
+In the case of a subsequent application, the same language as in the first asylum procedure is selected.[36]
+This then determines the language in which the interviews are conducted (with the presence of an interpreter if requested), the language of all documents and decisions by the asylum services and, if applicable, the language of the appeal procedure at the CALL.

-In general, an interpreter who speaks the mother tongue of the asylum seeker is always present.
+In general, an interpreter who speaks the mother tongue of the asylum seeker is always present during interviews before the asylum services.
 Issues arise only in cases of applicants that speak a rare language or idiom; for such situations, an interpreter speaking another language can be proposed.
-During and after the interview at the CGRS, the interpreter has to respect professional secrecy and act according to specific rules of deontology.
-A brochure on this Code of Conduct is also available on the CGRS website.[38]
-Due to the varying quality of interpretation, the correct translation of the declarations transcribed in the interview report became in some cases a point of contention in the appeal procedures before the CALL.
+During and after the interview, the interpreter has to respect professional secrecy and act according to specific rules of deontology.
+A brochure on this Code of Conduct is also available on the CGRS website.[37]
+Due to the varying quality of interpretation, the correct translation of the declarations transcribed in the interview report are sometimes raised by lawyers as a point of contention in the appeal procedures before the CALL.
 However, the CALL generally does not consider this element since proving that the interpreter mistranslated is complex.
-Suppose applicants requested the interview report copy and did not communicate their remarks on translating their declarations to the CGRS.
-In that case, they are considered to have approved the report’s content (see below).

 Recording and transcript

-There is no video or audio recordings of the interview, but the transcript has to faithfully include the questions asked to and declarations of the asylum seeker; the law demands a “faithful reflection” thereof,[39] which is understood to be different from a verbatim transcript.
-The CGRS protection officer has to confront the asylum seeker with any contradiction in his or her declarations, but this is not systematically done.
-Additional remarks or supporting documents can be sent to the CGRS afterwards and will be taken into consideration.[40]
+There is no video or audio recordings of the interview, but the transcript must faithfully include the questions asked to and declarations of the asylum seeker; the law demands a “faithful reflection” thereof,[38] which is understood to be different from a verbatim transcript.
+The CGRS protection officer must confront the asylum seeker with any contradiction in their declarations, but this is not systematically done.
+Additional remarks or supporting documents can be sent to the CGRS afterwards and will be taken into consideration.[39]

-The asylum seeker or his or her lawyer may request a copy of the interview report and the complete asylum file.
-This should be done within 2 working days following the interview.[41]
-In practice, the copy can also be requested after this delay, but the applicant is not ensured to receive it before a decision has been taken.[42]
-The asylum seeker or his or her lawyer may provide comments within 8 working days after the reception of the file.[43]
-In such a case scenario, the CGRS will take them into consideration before making a decision.
+The asylum seeker or their lawyer may request a copy of the interview report and the complete asylum file.
+This should be done within 2 working days following the interview.[40]
+In practice, the copy can also be requested after this delay, but the applicant is not ensured to receive it before a decision has been taken.[41]
+The asylum seeker or their lawyer may provide comments within 8 working days after the reception of the file.[42]
+In such a case scenario, the CGRS will take them into consideration before issuing a decision.
 When the conditions are not met, the comments will only be taken into consideration if they are sent on the last working day before the CGRS makes its decision.
-If no comments reach the CGRS on that last working day, the asylum seeker is considered to agree with the report of the interview.[44]
+If no comments reach the CGRS on that last working day, the asylum seeker is presumed to agree with the report of the interview.[43]

-Guardians, lawyers and trustees can attend to the remote interview.
-However, both Royal Decrees stipulate an exception on this principle for reasons of confidentiality: if the guardian, lawyer or trust person do not respect the measures that aim to ascertain the confidentiality of the interview, the agent conducting the interview can decide that they can no longer assists to the interview.
-The interview can continue in their absence.
+Guardians (and at the CGRS, also lawyers and trustees), can attend the remote interview.
+However, both Royal Decrees stipulate an exception on this principle for reasons of confidentiality: if the guardian, lawyer or trust person do not respect the measures that aim to ascertain the confidentiality of the interview, the interviewer can decide that they can no longer attend the interview.
+In such a case, the interview can continue in their absence.
 Appeals to suspend these exceptions were lodged before the Council of State.
-In two judgments of 3 October 2022, the Council of State has suspended the execution of these exceptions as far as the guardians of unaccompanied minors are concerned, stating that this exception is contrary to article 9 of the ‘Guardianship Law’[51] which requires the presence of guardians during interviews of their pupils.[52]
+In two judgments of 3 October 2022, the Council of State has suspended the execution of these exceptions as far as the guardians of unaccompanied minors are concerned, stating that this exception is contrary to article 9 of the ‘Guardianship Law’[48] which requires the presence of guardians during interviews of their pupils.[49]
 The Council of State did not suspend the exception concerning lawyers and trustees.
 For all three categories, action for annulment of the articles stipulating the exceptions is currently pending.

 Following the entry into force of these Royal Decrees, the CGRS has indicated to resume the interviews by videoconference in the closed centres.
 The project for conducting remote interviews from open reception centres has been put ‘on hold’.[50]
 The CGRS uses MS Teams to conduct remote interviews.
 Lawyers or trustees need to be present in the same room as the applicant because the current software does not allow a third party to participate in the videoconference while also ensuring its confidentiality.[51]